Baked Manicotti | Devon’s Marvelous Recipe

 Extras

-- 2 cups homemade gravy (or store bought spaghetti sauce)
+- 2 cups homemade red sauce (divided – or store-bought spaghetti sauce)

 - 2 ounces shredded mozzarella